 They can't admit they're wrong ever.

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 Full coverage of the Mueller report tonight.

-Also the media freak out.
+Also, the media freak out.

-We've got it all covered, and what's to come?
+We've got it all covered.

 We look into the future.

-They're out of Mueller, Trump collusion coverage.
+They're out of Mueller-Trump collusion coverage.

 It's over.